davidbeckonline/pegel-konstanz_website/content/03_about/03_release-notes.en.md

 ## Release Notes

+**2024-07-21: Updated last ten days graph.
+Re-corrected description of forecase graph.**
+We updated the graph with the data of the last ten days.
+Horizontal lines for max and min had been added.
+Furthermore, we improved readibility of the most recent value.

+Besides that, we recognized that the forecast graph we take from HVZ seems to change from time to time.
+Looks like, the "Scenario: No Precipitation for the next ten Days" is not displayed during high water periods.
+We therefore added the description of this line back in again.

 **2024-06-12: Notice - Comparison 2016.**
 We have added a notice on the 2016 high water as a comparison.